gawill1234/test_driver/README.md

 this is in the GTD_* directory.
 If you look in fm001, you will see all of the test files plus the saved output.
 The actual final test results are in the RESULTS file.

+Full disclosure.
+The sample fmxxx tests are from the FORTRAN Compiler Validation Suite (FCVS) available from NiST (if you want all of it for fortran testing, it's free).
+The .f (FORTRAN) files have been slightly modified to have a proper exit status.

 There is a test list (goofy.gtd) as an example.
 Each line in the file should be one test.

 You will need to set a TEST_ROOT environment variable.